aws-actions/configure-aws-credentials/README.md

 you use GitHub's OIDC provider in conjunction with a configured AWS IAM Identity Provider endpoint.

-To to that, you would add the following step to your workflow:
+To do that, you would add the following step to your workflow:

 ```yaml
     - name: Configure AWS Credentials